vinyldns/vinyldns/modules/docs/src/main/tut/portal/dns-changes.md

 ---
 layout: docs
-title:  "DNS changes"
+title:  "DNS Changes"
 section: "portal_menu"
 ---

-## DNS changes
+## DNS Changes
-DNS change is an alternative to submitting individual RecordSet changes and provides the following:
+DNS Changes is an alternative to submitting individual RecordSet changes and provides the following:

 * The ability to include records of multiple record types across multiple zones.
 * Input names are entered as fully-qualified domain names (or IP addresses for **PTR** records), so users don't have to think in record/zone context.